ayushbhupal/Channel-Formation-in-a-Candlestick-Chart/README.md

 Another approach:
 Once pivot points had been identified, I could have started with the highest peaks/lowest troughs between a particular set of pivot points and then tried to find a line that has atmost 2 intersections (within the epsilon limit).
 But this would have been quite lengthy and complex.
 In contrast the first approach is relatively easy to implement and understand.

+The repository includes the code (Channels.py), input file (input.txt) and a requirements file (requirements.txt).